-The Company has identified many exploration targets on its land holdings in the Comstock District, but has focused, to date, on the Dayton resource area and the Lucerne resource area (including surface and underground exploration).
-We are working to develop comprehensive exploration plans for the remaining areas, which include the Spring Valley group, Occidental group, and Gold Hill group of exploration targets.
-Exploration activities will proceed subsequent to and in some cases concurrent with the ongoing exploration and development of the Dayton and Lucerne resource areas.
+The Company has identified many exploration targets on its land holdings in the Comstock District, but has focused, to date, on the Dayton resource area and, through our Membership Interest Purchase Agreement with Tonogold, the Lucerne resource area (including surface and underground exploration).
+We have also leased other Storey County mineral properties, including the Occidental group and the Gold Hill group of exploration targets, to Tonogold, who has plans for near-term exploration and ultimately development towards feasibility on those assets.
+We are developing updated geological interpretations and associated exploration and development plans for the remaining areas, primarily the Spring Valley group of targets that we view as an extension of the Dayton resource area.